-- Business Engagement Strategy completed and in the process of being implemented via the Lichfield and Tamworth Business and Economic Partnership. - The Heritage Lottery Fund (HLF) funded refurbishment of our City Centre Parks is progressing and spend will be undertaken in the 2011/12 Financial year. - The District Council House reception area refurbishment has been completed. - Provide great value services that are centred on that that are centred on customers' needs. - Considerable progress has been made on the development of shared services.
-Work is progressing in exploring the potential for shared work. - progressing in exploring the potential for shared working in other areas such as Legal Services.
+- Business Engagement Strategy completed and in the process of being implemented via the Lichfield and Tamworth Business and Economic Partnership. - The Heritage Lottery Fund (HLF) funded refurbishment of our is progressing and spend will be undertaken in the 2011/12 Einappial year

+City Centre Parks is progressing and spend will be undertaken in the 2011/12 Financial year.

+• The District Council House reception area refurbishment has been completed.

+Provide great value services that are centred on that that are centred on customers' needs.

+- Considerable progress has been made on the development of shared services.
+Work is progressing in exploring the potential for shared working in other - progressing in exploring the potential for shared working in other areas such as Legal Services.
 Other projects such as Business Matters, Tell us Once and Staffordshire Cares are benefiting from the collaborative work and funding. - Lichfield Connects handled 134,241 telephone enquiries in 2010/11, 97.8% of calls were answered, of which 87.5% were answered within 20 seconds.
 There were also 25,706 face to face enquires received. - The upgrade to Oracle Financials IT system, in conjunction with Solihull MBC, was completed in December 2010 and went "live" in January 2011. - The Council has incurred general capital expenditure for IT Upgrades of £141K in 2010/11 to improve and support its IT infrastructure.